nautechsystems/nautilus_trader/README.md

 Refer to the [Installation Guide](https://docs.nautilustrader.io/1_getting_started/1_installation.html) for other options and further details.

+## Versioning and releases

+NautilusTrader is currently following an approximately bi-weekly beta release schedule.
+The API is becoming more stable, however breaking changes are still possible between releases.
+The documentation of these changes are made in the release notes on a best-effort basis.

+The `master` branch will always reflect the source code for the latest released version.

+The `develop` branch is normally very active with frequent commits, we aim to maintain a stable passing build on this branch.

+The current roadmap has a goal of achieving a stable API for a `2.x` version.
+From this point we will follow a more formal process for releases, with deprecation periods for any API changes.

 ## Makefile

 A `Makefile` is provided to automate most installation and build tasks.
 It provides the following targets: